Welcome to my blog.

 * * *

-In general, I have moved from being more theologically conservative to more theologically (and politically) progressive to, starting in Lent 2013, returning to a kind of (better thought out) conservatism.
+In the early days of my writing, my theological backdrop was an inherited (and rather shallow) theological conservatism.
+As I closed in on my B.A. and went through my M.A., I began to embrace a more theologically (and politically) progressive ideology.
+However, starting in Lent 2013, I began returning to a kind of (better thought out) conservatism (what I sometimes call traditionalism).
 If you search, you will find posts on the 2012 election where I endorse the Green Party.
 I probably, for instance, wouldn’t do that today.
 Or you may find posts from 2012 where I evince serious doubts about God or endorse same-sex marriage.
 Today, I have a robust and vibrant faith and affirm all aspects of the traditional Christian take on sexuality.

 * * *

 If you are new to the blog, welcome!
-Below are some posts that may help acclimate you to my thought:
+Below are some posts that may help acclimate you to my way of thinking: